yannick-beot-sp/vscode-sailpoint-identitynow/README.md

-# SailPoint IdentityNow for Visual Studio Code
+# SailPoint Identity Security Cloud for Visual Studio Code

 > This extension is not developed, maintained or supported by SailPoint.
-> It is a community effort to help manage IdentityNow from Visual Studio Code.
+> It is a community effort to help manage Identity Security Cloud from Visual Studio Code.

-The SailPoint IdentityNow extension makes it easy to:
+The SailPoint Identity Security Cloud extension makes it easy to:

 - Connect to several tenants
 - Import and export config of a tenant